akhi8moonat/DevOps/README.md

-This Repository is all about understanding the whole process of Continuous Integration and Continuous Deployment with Jenkins and GitHub.
+This Repository is all about understanding the whole process of Continuous Integration and Continuous Deployment with Jenkins and GitHub